alttch/bma-info/eva3/index.rst

   :class: no-scaled-link
   :align: right

-`EVA ICS v3® <https://www.eva-ics.com/>`_ is a platform for automated control and monitoring systems development, for any needs, from home/office to industrial setups.
+`EVA ICS® v3 <https://www.bohemia-automation.com/software/eva3/>`_ is a
+platform for automated control and monitoring systems development, for any needs, from home/office to industrial setups.
 It is completely free for non-commercial use as well as for commercial, on condition that enterprise integrates it on its own.
 The product is distributed as a free software and is available under Apache License 2.0.

 Automated control systems are facing a new stage of evolution: IoT-devices become interesting for those, who have never dealt with automation, cheap